Answers about Credit Card Payments and Late Payments

 Can the bank charge a fee for making payments, such as for making a payment over the phone?

-It depends.
-Generally, the Credit Card Act prohibits creditors from charging a fee for making a payment.
+Generally, the Credit CARD Act prohibits creditors from charging a fee for making a payment.
 However, a fee may be charged if you make a payment using a payment method involving an expedited service by a customer service representative of the creditor.

-Fees can not be charged for payments made using only a voice response unit or placed in a branch or office mail slot.
+Fees cannot be charged for payments made using only a voice response unit, or made at the branch without expedited service, or placed in an office mail slot.